 - D. Reclassification of Capital Accounts: Accounting principles generally accepted in the United States of America require that certain components of net assets relating to permanent differences be reclassified between financial and tax reporting.
 These reclassifications have no effect on net assets or net asset value per share. - E. Use of Estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of increases and decreases in net assets during the reporting period.
 Actual results could differ from those estimates. - F. REITs: The Fund has made certain investments in real estate investment trusts ("REITs") which pay dividends to their shareholders based upon available funds from operations.
-It is quite common for these dividends to exceed the REITs' taxable earnings and profits resulting in the excess portion being designated as a return of capital. - G. Events Subsequent to the Fiscal Period End: In preparing the financial statements as of April 30, 2021, management considered the impact of subsequent events for potential recognition or disclosure in the financial statements.
+It is quite common for these dividends to exceed the REITs' taxable earnings and profits resulting in the excess portion being designated as a return of capital.
+The Fund intends to include the gross dividends from such REITs in its annual distributions to its shareholders and, accordingly, a portion of the Fund's distributions may also be designated as a return of capital. - G. Events Subsequent to the Fiscal Period End: In preparing the financial statements as of April 30, 2022, management considered the impact of subsequent events for potential recognition or disclosure in the financial statements.
 Management has determined there were no subsequent events that would need to be disclosed in the Fund's financial statements.